nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 - OpenAPI/SmartAPI Editor (see step 1)

 ## Objectives
 We will look at the existing REST service provided by the Metabolomics Workbench catalog: <https://www.metabolomicsworkbench.org/tools/mw_rest.php>.
-This API is described for human consumption including examples for each endpoint.
+This API is described for human consumption, including examples for each endpoint.
 We will tackle some of the endpoints using OpenAPI.

-Though OpenAPI can be edited by most standards editors because it is typically written in [YAML](https://yaml.org/spec/1.2/spec.html) (a slightly 'nicer' version of [JSON](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#json) that is equivalent), it is helpful to use an OpenAPI editor like <https://app.swaggerhub.com/home>.
+Although OpenAPI can be edited by most standards editors because it is typically written in [YAML](https://yaml.org/spec/1.2/spec.html) (a slightly 'nicer' version of [JSON](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#json) that is equivalent), it is helpful to use an OpenAPI editor like <https://app.swaggerhub.com/home>.
 This will catch errors as you edit, and permit testing of the endpoints as you encode immediately.

 An example endpoint in an OpenAPI Editor: